-It can be grown in a lab for use as a nutritional supplement, but most brewer’s yeasts are derived from the leftovers from the beer manufacturing process.
+It can be grown in a lab to use it as a nutritional supplement, but most brewer’s yeasts are derived from the leftovers of the beer manufacturing process.

 There are two types of brewer’s yeasts: the bitter and non-bitter variety, according to their preparation.
-Bitter yeast contains more nutrients than the non-bitter kind, for reasons that have been explained above.
+Bitter yeast contains more nutrients than the non-bitter kind, for the reasons that we’ve explained above.